skjsjhb/alal.js/CONTRIBUTING.md

 - Other special circumstances.

-Please understand that your PR might not ended up being merged out of these reasons.
+Please understand that your PR might not end up being merged out of these reasons.
 Whether this happens or not, please don't let it discourage you from raising possible suggestions or starting a new one.
-Each issue or PR helps us to find our faults and improve the project.
-Even if your code does not ultimately appear in the repository, as long as they are purposed out of good intentions, your contributionwill still be recorded and mentioned.
+Each issue or PR helps us find our faults and improve the project.
+Even if your code does not ultimately appear in the repository, as long as they are purposed out of good intentions, your contribution will still be recorded and mentioned.